JeyarasaPuvilathan/LiquidLabsAssessmentRepo/README.md

 ---

 🗄️ Create Database and Table

-Open SQL Server Management Studio (SSMS) or your preferred SQL tool.
+1. Open SQL Server Management Studio (SSMS) or your preferred SQL tool.

-Run the following SQL commands to create the database:
+2.Run the following SQL commands to create the database:

 <pre> CREATE DATABASE UserDb; GO USE UserDb; GO </pre>
 Run the table creation script from sql/create_tables.sql: